 You're allergic to eggs.
 Most types of flu vaccines contain a small amount of egg protein.
-If you have an egg allergy, you can receive the flu shot without any additional precautions.
-If you have a severe egg allergy, you should be vaccinated in a medical setting and be supervised by a doctor who is able to recognize and manage severe allergic conditions.
+If you have a mild egg allergy — you only get hives from eating eggs, for example — you can receive the flu shot without any additional precautions.
+If you have a severe egg allergy, you should be vaccinated in a medical setting and be supervised by a doctor who is able to recognize and manage severe allergic reactions.

 There are also flu vaccines that don't contain egg proteins, and are Food and Drug Administration (FDA) approved for use in people age 18 and older.
 Consult your doctor about your options.

 - You had a severe reaction to a previous flu vaccine.
 The flu vaccine isn't recommended for anyone who had a severe reaction to a previous flu vaccine.
 Check with your doctor first, though.
 Some reactions might not be related to the vaccine.

 What are my flu vaccine delivery options?

 The flu vaccine will be available as an injection or as a nasal spray.
 In recent years, there was concern that the nasal spray flu vaccine wasn't effective enough against certain types of flu.
 The nasal spray vaccine is expected to be more effective in the 2019-2020 season.